Whales have worse than average year for entanglement in gear

 PORTLAND, Maine (AP) — Federal officials say last year was slightly worse than average for the entanglement of large whales, which is a major threat to the animals’ populations.

 The National Oceanic and Atmospheric Administration released a report Thursday on the subject.
-The agency says the number of cases nationally was 76, and that 70 entanglements involved live animals, while the rest were dead.
+The agency says that the number of cases nationally was 76, and that 70 of the entanglements involved live animals, while the rest were dead.
 The 10-year average is closer to 70 entanglements.

-NOAA says entanglements happened along all U.S. coasts except for the Gulf of Mexico.
-Entanglement is a major concern for jeopardized species such as the North Atlantic right whale.
-The North Atlantic Right Whale Consortium estimates that about 411 of the whales remain.
+NOAA says the entanglements happened along all U.S. coasts except for the Gulf of Mexico.
+Entanglement is a major concern for jeopardized species such as the North Atlantic right whale, which number only about 440.